Do It (Toni Braxton song)

 "Do It" is a song by American singer Toni Braxton.
-It was written by Braxton along with Percy Bady, Paul Boutin, and Antonio Dixon for her tenth studio album Spell My Name (2020), while production was helmed by Dixon.
+It was written by Braxton along with Percy Bady, Paul Boutin, Kenneth Edmonds, and Antonio Dixon for her tenth studio album Spell My Name (2020), while production was helmed by Dixon.
 The R&B ballad was released as the album's first single on April 6, 2020, also serving as Braxton's debut with Island Records.
 It peaked at number 1 on the US Adult R&B Songs chart.